Noemi890/Noemi890/README.md

 - 🎓 Recently graduated from <a href="https://boolean.co.uk/">Boolean Uk</a>
 - 🌱 I’m still growing my knowledge on React and Javascript
 - 🔍 Looking for roles as a Junior Developer
-- 📗 Currently reading <a href="https://www.dailycodingproblem.com/">Daily Coding Problem</a>
+- 📗 Currently learning Redux and Typescript
 - ⚡ Fun facts:
   - In my spare time I love playing Videogames 🕹️
      - God Of War is my absolute favourite so far :godmode:, with all the Final Fantasy Franchise ⚔️